"Charitable Giving Sundays"

 Mission: Lunch and fellowship for those in need.
 Lunch is served at 12:00pm every Saturday by various volunteer groups.

 Good Shepherd continues to provide volunteers every third Saturday of the each month for the 10:00 a.m.–noon, and the noon-2:00 p.m. shifts, to assist the clients of the Food Pantry with their food selections.
 To volunteer, please contact Lori Gibbons at lgibb65@optonline

 .
 The food pantry is located at 91 Passaic Valley Road.

 Food Pantry Donations

-During the summer months of 2017, we will be collecting toothpaste for the Lincoln Park Food Pantry, and for the Montville food pantry, we will be collecting breakfast cereal.
+We continue to collect toothpaste for the Lincoln Park Food Pantry, and for the Montville food pantry, we will be collecting breakfast cereal.
 There are collection boxes in both locations.
 Please be generous to those who need our help.

 St. John's Luncheon, Boonton